 Throughout the year, you will likely be running various sales campaigns or seasonal offers.
 You will need separate landing pages for each of these so that it doesn’t get confused with other offers or items that aren’t included in the sale/offer.
 Additionally, the use of a specific, dedicated URL for the page will allow users to find it again more easily while also optimising your website for SEO.

-Having copy and images that relate solely to the offer at hand keeps the visitors focus on the one purchasing decision they need to make.
+Having copies and images that relate solely to the offer at hand keeps the visitors focused on the one purchasing decision they need to make.
 Having more than one could mean that the visitor feels that the decision was too hard to make and so doesn’t purchase anything.

 Get rid of distractions